gplepage/vegas/doc/source/tutorial.rst

     .. literalinclude:: eg1c.out

-    |vegas| misses the peak completely in the first two iterations,
+    |vegas| misses the peak completely in the first iteration,
-    giving estimates that are completely
+    giving an estimate that is completely
-    wrong (by 76 and 123 standard deviations!).
+    wrong (by 1000 standard deviations!).
     Some of its samples hit the peak's shoulders, so |vegas| is eventually able to find the peak (by iterations 5--6), but the integrand estimates are wildly non-Gaussian before that